-LANDOS BIOPHARMA
+LANDDS BIOPHARMA

-COMPANY PRESENTATION | SEPTEMBER 2021
+COMPANY PRESENTATION | OCTOBER 2021

 Statements in this presentation about future expectations, plans and prospects for Landos Biopharma, Inc. (the "Company"), including statements about the Company's strategy, clinical development of the company's therapeutic candidates, the Company's anticipated milestones and future expectations and plans and prospects for the Company and other statements containing the words "subject to", "believe", "anticipate", "plan", "expect", "intend", "estimate", "project", "may", "will", "should", "would", "could", "can", the negatives thereof, variations thereon and similar expressions, or by stated discussions of strategy constitute forward-looking statements.
 Actual results may differ materially from those indicated by such forward-looking statements as a result of various important factors, including: the uncertainties inherent in the initiation and enrollment of future clinical trials, expectations of expanding ongoing clinical trials, availability and timing of data from ongoing clinical trials, expectations for regulatory approvals, other matters that could affect the availability or commercial potential of the Company's product candidates and other similar risks.
-In addition, the forward-looking statements included in this presentation represent the Company's views only as of the date hereof.
-The Company anticipates that subsequent events and developments will cause the Company's views to change.
+In addition, the forward-looking statements included in this presentation represent the Company's views to change.
 However, while the Company may elect to update these forward-looking elements at some point in the future, the Company specifically disclaims any obligation to do so, except as may be required by law.
 These forward-looking statements should not be relied upon as representing the Company's views as of any date subsequent to the date hereof.